Menu Close

 The baths vs shower debate has long been a hotly-argued topic in households across the country.
 While some people love the idea of starting the day with a long soak, others can’t fathom the concept of sloshing around in a tub full of water.

-Both showers and baths have some pretty brilliant health and wellbeing benefits, but which is actually better for you in the long-term?
+Both showers and baths have some pretty brilliant health and wellbeing benefits, but which is actually better for you in the long term?

-We asked Dr Earim Chaudry, GP and medical director at Manual (manual.co) to weigh in on the topic…
+We asked Dr Earim Chaudry, GP and medical director at Manual to weigh in on the topic…

 “Baths are great for people with skin conditions such as eczema, but it’s a myth that they’re better – they’re actually not quite as beneficial as showering.

-“A shower is actually better for your skin, due to the fact that they expose the body to less water than a bath.
 Whether it’s a bath or a long shower though, exposing your skin to too much water can strip it of its natural oils.
 With frequent showering, the skin’s surface can break down, leading to irritation and inflammation.

 “It can also dehydrate your skin, wash away beneficial bacteria and increase risk of infection.
 The skin does a pretty efficient job of cleaning itself, so you don’t need to scrub yourself down all the time to stay hygienic.